itcarroll/basic-R-lesson/docs/rstudio_ide.md

 [RStudio](https://rstudio.com/) is a Integrated Development Environment (IDE) for coding in the R language.
-We will be using this platform to teach R, so we provide some introductory materials below.
+This course will use this platform to teach R, so we provide some introductory materials below.
+Please note: SESYNC provides a cloud platform capable of supporting the software needs for the course, so there is **no computational software for you to install in advance**.
+However, you are welcome to install any and or all of this software—it is all free and open source—on your own machines.
+The list of software is available in the [syllabus](https://cyberhelp.sesync.org/syllabi/2020/07/21/summer-institute.html).

 ### [RStudio IDE Overview](https://fast.wistia.net/embed/iframe/520zbd3tij?videoFoam=true)